Jonathan-Gander/LocalizableChecker/README.md

 in files from directory...
 	/Users/user/Projects/myproject

-ℹ️ Will check only check in files with extensions: swift.
+ℹ️ Will only check in files with extensions: swift.

 ℹ️ Empty values will be logged.